Making a complaint about a financial service provider

 If you have a complaint about a financial service provider you are advised to take the following steps:

-Remember, the Financial Services Ombudsman will only take on a case after the formal complaints mechanism of the financial institution has been exhausted.
+Remember, the Financial Services and Pensions Ombudsman will only take on a case after the formal complaints mechanism of the financial institution has been exhausted.

 Where to apply